Probate Q&A Series

 1. Organize Key Documents

-Collect the will, trust instruments, prenuptial or separation agreements, estate inventory, bank statements, and communications that demonstrate abandonment or support.
-Prepare a summary of asset values to calculate the augmented estate.
+Collect the will, trust instruments, prenuptial or separation agreements, estate inventory, bank statements, and communications that demonstrate the asserted disqualification or support.
+Prepare a summary of asset values to calculate the Total Net Assets.

 2. Draft Position Statements

 Write a concise memo outlining your legal arguments.
-If you represent the personal representative, highlight evidence of abandonment and propose a settlement range.
-If you represent the surviving spouse, emphasize reconciliation efforts or ongoing support to preserve elective share rights.
+If you represent the personal representative, highlight evidence supporting disqualification and propose a settlement range.
+If you represent the surviving spouse, emphasize facts bearing on whether the statutory disqualification applies to preserve elective share rights.

 3. Confirm Estate Valuation